idaholab/moose/docs/content/documentation/systems/Materials/tensor_mechanics/ComputeFiniteStrain.md

 where $\mathrm{av}_{el}()$ is the average value for the entire element.
 The strain increment and the rotation increment are calculated in `computeQpStrain()`.
 Once the strain increment is calculated, it is added to the total strain from $t_n$.
 The total strain from $t_{n+1}$ must then be rotated using the rotation increment.

-!parameters /Materials/ComputeFiniteStrain
+!syntax parameters /Materials/ComputeFiniteStrain

-!inputfiles /Materials/ComputeFiniteStrain
+!syntax inputs /Materials/ComputeFiniteStrain

 !listing modules/tensor_mechanics/tests/finite_strain_elastic/finite_strain_elastic_new_test.i start=strain end=stress

-!childobjects /Materials/ComputeFiniteStrain
+!syntax children /Materials/ComputeFiniteStrain